-The majority of Dominicans claim to be Christian, over 80 percent identify as Roman Catholic and 16 percent identify as Protestant.
+Over 80 percent of Dominicans identify as Roman Catholic and 16 percent identify as Protestant.
 The traditions found in Dominican Catholicism are an eclectic mix between Roman Catholicism and African-rooted religions.
+The spiritual state of the Dominican people as a whole is well explained in the term "broadly evangelized but under-discipled".

 Baseball dominates the sports world in the Dominican Republic.
-They have the second-highest number of baseball players in Major League Baseball (MLB) behind the United States, including names like Sammy Sosa, Manny Ramirez, Alphonso Soriano and Pedro Martinez.
-The Dominican Republic also boasts an impressive lineup of water sports; including snorkeling, swimming, scuba diving, windsurfing, deep sea fishing and kiteboarding.
-Volleyball has been steadily gaining interest as the women’s team has won several international championships, making their team one of the best in the world.
+They have the second-highest number of baseball players in Major League Baseball (MLB) behind the United States, including names like Sammy Sosa, Manny Ramirez, Alphonso Soriano, and Pedro Martinez.
+Volleyball and softball are also steadily gaining momentum and the women’s teams rank high internationally.

-Since its establishment in 2011, FCA Dominican Republic has expanded to Boca Chica, Santo Domingo and San Pedro de Marcoris and includes twelve staff.
-Through weekly huddles, sports camp and baseball specific ministry, FCA Dominican Republic is making an impact in the lives of coaches and athletes in a significant way throughout the country.
-Staff and volunteers offer their own time, resources and funds to reach coaches and athletes at all levels of sports.
+Since its establishment in 2011, FCA Dominican Republic has expanded to six major areas and grown to include a team of twelve national staff, one missionary, and eighteen volunteers working in baseball, basketball, softball, volleyball, and soccer ministry.
+Through weekly huddles, sports camps, one-on-one discipleship, 3Dimensional Coaching workshops and more, FCA Dominican Republic is making an impact in the lives of coaches and athletes and their communities in a significant way throughout the country.